Basaltic andesite

-Basaltic andesite is a volcanic rock that is intermediate in composition between basalt and andesite.
+Basaltic andesite or andesibasalt is a volcanic rock that is intermediate in composition between basalt and andesite.
 It is composed predominantly of augite and plagioclase.
 Basaltic andesite can be found in volcanoes around the world, including in Central America and the Andes of South America.

 Description

 Basaltic andesite is a fine-grained (aphanitic) igneous rock that is moderately low in silica and low in alkali metal oxides.
 It is not separately defined in the QAPF classification, which is based on the relative percentages of quartz, alkali feldspar, plagioclase feldspar, and feldspathoids, but would fall in the basalt-andesite field.
 This corresponds to rock in which feldspathoid makes up less than 10% and quartz less than 20% of the total QAPF fraction, and in which at least 65% of the feldspar is plagioclase.
-Basaltic andesite would be further distinguished from basalt and andesite by a silica content between 52% and 57%.
+Basaltic andesite would be further distinguished from basalt and andesite by a silica content of 52–57%.

 Although classification by mineral content is preferred by the IUGS, this is impractical for glassy or very fine-grained volcanic rock, and then the chemical TAS classification is used.
-Basaltic andesite is then defined as volcanic rock with a silica content from 52% to 57% and a total alkali content (K2O plus Na2O) of less than about 6%, corresponding to the O1 field in the TAS diagram.
+Basaltic andesite is then defined as volcanic rock with a silica content of 52–57% and a total alkali content (K2O plus Na2O) of less than about 6%, corresponding to the O1 field in the TAS diagram.

 A basaltic andesite (or andesite) enriched in magnesium and depleted in titanium, with more than 8% MgO and less than 0.5% TiO2, is termed a boninite.